-- Equipment and personnel resources required to respond to a tailings facility emergency; - The chain of command in the event of an actual or potential Sept-Îles Tailings failure; - Roles and responsibilities of internal employees, responders and other relevant stakeholders; - Personnel competencies and training needs for all responders;

-- Training exercises that are required to be conducted; - A graduated Trigger Action Response Plan, where actions are based on how imminent a failure may be, or where actions are based on a failure that has occurred; - · Proposed communications approach during an emergency; - · Evacuation decision making, co-ordination, and planning requirements; and - Proposed recovery considerations following a Sept-Îles Tailings failure.
+- Description of emergency risk scenarios and detailed response procedures for Mount Rosser RDA; - Equipment and personnel resources required to respond to an emergency at the facility; - The chain of command and contact information in the event of an actual or potential failure; - Roles and responsibilities of internal employees, responders and other relevant stakeholders; - Training, and exercises that are required to be conducted; - A graduated Trigger Action Response Plan, where actions are based on how imminent a failure may be, or where actions are based on the credible failure that has occurred; - Proposed communications approach during an emergency; - · Evacuation decision making, co-ordination, and planning requirements; and - · Proposed recovery considerations following a failure at Mount Rosser RDA.

-The Emergency Preparedness and Response Plan articulates roles and responsibilities in the event of a tailings facility failure and procedures that need to be followed to minimise harm to people and the environment, and has been developed in consultation with the City of Sept-Îles.
+The ERP articulates roles and responsibilities in the event of a tailings facility failure and procedures that need to be followed to minimise harm to people and the environment.
+The ERP and has been developed in consultation with the Jamaican Office of Disaster Preparedness and Emergency Management, the primary emergency response organization in the region.